ccweerasinghe1994/Learning-Typescript/CHAPTER_01/readme.md

 JavaScript is based on—yearly since 2015 with new features that bring it in line with other modern languages.
-Impressively, even with regular new language versions, JavaScript has managed to maintain backward compatibility for decades in varying environments, including browsers, embedded applications, and server runtime's.
+Impressively, even with regular new language versions, JavaScript has managed to maintain backward compatibility for decades in varying environments, including browsers, embedded applications, and server runtime.

 Today, JavaScript is a wonderfully flexible language with a lot of strengths.
 One should appreciate that while JavaScript has its quirks, it’s also helped enable the